morgenman/Computer-Science/Spring 2022/Networks/Networks.md

 		* a.b.c.d/x, where x is # of bits in subnet portion of address
 ## DHCP
 * Longest prefix match
+* How does an ISP get a block of addresses?
+	* ICANN - allocates through 5 regional registries (RRs)
+	* manages DNS root zone, including delegation of individual TLS (.com, .edu, ...) management
+	* last chunk of IPv4 addresses to RRs in 2011
 *